blab/ncov-orf8/README.md

 GISAID metadata and sequenced used in the analysis may be accessed at [gisaid.org/EPI_SET_230921by](https://www.epicov.org/epi3/epi_set/EPI_SET_230921by?main=true).
 The SARS-CoV-2 UShER phylogeny is available from [UShER](http://hgdownload.soe.ucsc.edu/goldenPath/wuhCor1/UShER_SARS-CoV-2/2023/05/01).
 - `code` contains the scripts for all analyses.
-- `data` contains simulated clinical data for use in severity analysis & mutation annotations from [Obermeyer et al](https://www.science.org/doi/full/10.1126/science.abm1208).
+- `data` contains simulated clinical data containing all variables used in severity analysis to check code quality.
+It also contains a subset of the clinical data variables, which we have permission to share.
+This folder also contains mutation annotations from [Obermeyer et al](https://www.science.org/doi/full/10.1126/science.abm1208).
 Please access the GISAID sequences and SARS-CoV-2 UShER phylogeny using the above links.
 - `nextstrain_build` contains the identified clusters and the configurations for building the nextstrain trees to identify transmission clusters of gene knockouts in Washington State.
 - `envs` contains the conda config files for python code & notebooks and for matUtils.
 - `figs` contains the figures for the manuscript.
 - `notebooks` contains jupyter notebooks for plotting results and initial analyses.
 - `params` includes the SARS-CoV-2 reference genomes used in analyses & the config file for snakemake pipeline.
 - `usher` contains results from analyses using the usher phylogeny.
+- `intrahost` contains intrahost variants after filtering to remove samples that did not pass QC.

 #### Setup & installation
 Use [mamba](https://anaconda.org/conda-forge/mamba) to quickly (~5 min) install matUtils & python notebooks environments.